Locate and Label: A Two-stage Identifier for Nested Named Entity Recognition: Experiment Settings

 \subsection{Parameter Settings}

 In most experiments, we use GloVE \citep{pennington-etal-2014-glove} and BERT \citep{devlin-etal-2019-bert} in our encoder.
-For the GENIA dataset, we replace GloVE with BioWordvec \citep{chiu-etal-2016-train}, BERT with BioBERT \cite{10.1093/bioinformatics/btz682}.
+For the GENIA dataset, we replace GloVE with BioWordvec \citep{chiu-etal-2016-train}, BERT with BioBERT \citep{10.1093/bioinformatics/btz682}.
 The dimensions for $x^{w}_i$, $x^{lm}_i$, $x^{pos}_i$, $x^{char}_i$ and $h_i$ are 100, 1024, 50, 50 and 1024, respectively.
 For all datasets, we train our model for 35 epochs and use the Adam Optimizer with a linear warmup-decay learning rate schedule, a dropout before the filter, regressor and entity classifier with a rate of 0.5.
-See Appendix \ref{app:nestedner} for more detailed parameter settings and baseline models we compared.
+See Appendix \ref{app:nestedner} for more detailed parameter settings and baseline models we compared \footnote{\ Our code is available at \url{https://github.com/tricktreat/locate-and-label}.}.